de-odex/ctpp-/README.md

-# ctpp-
+# ctpp!
-oppai, but for ctb
+ctpp! is a pp calculator for the osu!catch gamemode.

+~WIP~